amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 Container
 #########

-The :class:`CeleryWorkerContainer <pytest_celery.vendors.worker.container.CeleryWorkerContainer>` is used
+The :class:`CeleryWorkerContainer <pytest_celery_py37.vendors.worker.container.CeleryWorkerContainer>` is used
 to describe the :ref:`built-in-worker`.

 Node
 ####

-The :class:`CeleryTestWorker <pytest_celery.api.worker.CeleryTestWorker>` is used to represent the worker node.
+The :class:`CeleryTestWorker <pytest_celery_py37.api.worker.CeleryTestWorker>` is used to represent the worker node.

 Fixtures
 ########

-A list of available fixtures for the worker can be found in the :mod:`pytest_celery.vendors.worker.fixtures` module.
+A list of available fixtures for the worker can be found in the :mod:`pytest_celery_py37.vendors.worker.fixtures` module.

 .. _rabbitmq-broker: